improper_coeff N args

 N can be specified in one of two ways.
-An explicit numeric value can be used, as in the 1st example above.
+An explicit numeric value can be used, as in the first example above.
 Or a wild-card asterisk can be used to set the coefficients for multiple improper types.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the number of improper types, then an asterisk with no numeric values means all types from 1 to N. A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 Note that using an improper_coeff command can override a previous setting for the same improper type.
 For example, these commands set the coeffs for all improper types, then overwrite the coeffs for just improper type 2:

 improper_coeff * 300.0 0.0 improper_coeff 2 50.0 0.0

 A line in a data file that specifies improper coefficients uses the exact same format as the arguments of the improper_coeff command in an input script, except that wild-card asterisks should not be used since coefficients for all N types must be listed in the file.
-For example, under the “Improper Coeffs” section of a data file, the line that corresponds to the 1st example above would be listed as
+For example, under the “Improper Coeffs” section of a data file, the line that corresponds to the first example above would be listed as

 1 300.0 0.0

 The improper_style class2 is an exception to this rule, in that an additional argument is used in the input script to allow specification of the cross-term coefficients.
 See its doc page for details.

 On either of those pages, click on the style to display the formula it computes and its coefficients as specified by the associated improper_coeff command.